soobinrho/soobinrho/README.md

 #### Nsustain [[GitHub](https://github.com/Nsustain)]

-🌳 Nsustain is a website where volunteer open-source developers can come help farmers and scientists around the world.
+🌳 Nsustain is a platform that connects volunteers who are skilled in open-source development with farmers and scientists who need technological assistance.
+It is a way for these professionals to get support for their work in a way that benefits the environment and sustainability.
+By working together, Nsustain aims to create a positive impact on the world and make a difference in the fight for a more sustainable future.

 <p align="center">
   <b>